TBD54566975/developer.tbd.website/docs/web5/learn/decentralized-identifiers.md

 ### Methods

-Now that Alice and Bob know that they need a DID lets take a look at the different kinds of DIDs they can have.
+Now that Alice and Bob know that they need a DID let's take a look at the different kinds of DIDs they can have.

 There are lots of different implementations of DIDs (called [DID methods](https://www.w3.org/TR/did-core/#methods)) with different use cases.
 Web5 currently supports a few methods.